kulics/koral/book-en/document.md

 The interface specifies the methods and properties necessary to implement a particular function, allowing the structure to comply.

-Our structure can introduce the interface we need like a signed interface, and then declare all the attributes required by the interface, so we think that this structure implements the interface.
+Our structure can introduce the interface we need like a signed protocol, and then declare all the attributes required by the interface, so we think that this structure implements the interface.
 ## Definition
 We only need to define an interface using the `id := _% {}` statement.